naiyerasif/site/content/profiles/naiyer.md

 <br>

-Besides writing code, I draw vector illustrations and read fiction (mostly sci-fi and fantasy).
-I like exploring languages and have an avid interest in typography.
-I prowl the web for shiny new tools to tinker with.
-In a social setting, you'll find a kindred soul in me if you're interested in movies, pop music, Urdu poetry and books.
-I'm also a pretty good listener.
+I love to draw vector illustrations and have an avid interest in typography.
+I read a goodly amount of science fiction and fantasy, and prowl the web for shiny new tools to tinker with.
 Feel free to look around and contact me with any questions at [@Microflash](https://www.twitter.com/Microflash) (which is the namesake of this site).

 ### About this site